rails/solid_cable/README.md

 ```bash
 $ bin/rails db:migrate
 ```

+By default messages are kept around forever.
+SolidCable ships with a job to prune messages.
+You can run `SolidCable::PruneJob.perform_later` which removes Messages that are older than what is specified in `keep_messages_around_for` setting.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).